IlayMord/Infra-Automation/README.md

 logs/ - Generated logs and execution results infra_simulator.py - Main automation entry point

+Prerequisites:
+- Python 3.10+ and `pip install -r requirements.txt`
+- Target machines should use an APT-based Linux distribution (Ubuntu/Debian).
+Running the controller from Windows is fine, but provisioning assumes APT.

 How to Use:
-1. Create or update a machine configuration file inside configs/.
+1. Install dependencies: `pip install -r requirements.txt`.
-2. Run the main automation script (infra_simulator.py).
+2. Run the main automation script: `python infra_simulator.py`.
-3. The system will validate the configuration, run provisioning scripts, and save results.
+3. Follow the prompts to enter machine fields; the script validates and writes configs/instances.json.
-4. Review all logs and outputs inside the logs/ directory.
+4. Review progress and errors in logs/provisioning.log (auto-created).

 Notes:
 - Requires an APT-based Linux system (Ubuntu or similar).